 Focal (partial) seizures

-In focal seizures the seizure starts in, and affects, just part of the brain.
-This is sometimes called the 'focus' of the seizures.
+In focal seizures the seizure starts in, and affects, just part of the brain sometimes called the 'focus' of the seizures.
 It might affect a large part of one hemisphere or just a small area in one of the lobes.

 What happens during the seizure depends on where in the brain the seizure happens and what that part of the brain normally does.